 No seamless way to turn incidents into investigations

 Based on conversations with various retail partners, we estimate that ~50% of investigations are initiated based on information that comes from store teams, typically in the form of incidents they report.
 Yet, no system we’ve seen, allows an investigator to seamlessly turn incidents into an investigation.
 Another aspect of the investigation building process that is manual and onerous.

 As we know, many boosters target specific products that multiple retailers may sell.
 The easier we can make it to quickly piece together these cross-retailer investigations, the faster we can disrupt and dismantle the criminal enterprise and stem retailer loss.
 Currently, a lot of this collaboration relies on personal relationships, jumping on a call and sending emails.
 We believe there is an opportunity to supercharge cross-retail case building in a safe and secure way.

 There is no click of a button way to produce a case file for law enforcement.
 For more complex investigations, preparing the case file can take days.
 This is time that is not being spent progressing other investigations.

 When investigations are documented as Word documents or briefly as outcomes in case management systems, investigators are missing out on the data network effect between investigations.
 For instance, it’s difficult to make connections between investigations, and the investigators and geographies they cover over time.
 We believe this is a huge opportunity to raise the efficacy of retail investigations.

 It’s pretty clear that retail AP/LP investigations can be tedious, inefficient, and cumbersome.
 We believe purpose built software can overcome a lot of the current challenges.
 Empower your investigators to drive more outcomes for the business.

-We’re not claiming to solve all of these challenges overnight - great software is the result of a long-term partnership with our customers.
-That said, we think we’re off to a good start and are excited to introduce…
+We’re not claiming to solve all of these challenges overnight - great retail case management software is the result of a long-term partnership with our customers.